 It’s always a good idea to take full advantage of all tax-advantaged accounts.
 Taxes are a big drag on returns.
 If you’re just starting out on your financial journey, shoot to accumulate $250,000 – $300,000 in your combined investments.
 This is the minimum portfolio balance where you start to feel financially free.
 The momentum really starts building upon itself at this level.

 As you gain more experience, aim to accumulate $250,000 – $300,000 in your tax-advantaged accounts only.
 Then shoot to accumulate $250,000 – $300,000 in your taxable accounts as well.
 By this point, you will likely gain a lot of motivation to keep on going.
 Your income will be higher so your investment contributions will go more towards your taxable investments.

-Ultimately, if you want to achieve financial independence sooner, try and accumulate 3X more in your taxable investments compared to your tax-advantaged investments.
+Ultimately, if you want to have an above average net worth and achieve financial independence sooner, try and accumulate 3X more in your taxable investments compared to your tax-advantaged investments.
 Your taxable accounts have a much higher ceiling.
 Therefore, you should eventually focus on building these accounts as large as possible.

 Read The Best Personal Finance Book Today